 Ensuring that your teeth are healthy and strong is an important part of maintaining overall good physical health.
-While this usually means visiting one of our dentists regularly and paying attention to any changes that you notice in your mouth or your jaw, sometimes it means having different kinds of procedures or treatments.
+While this usually means visiting one of our dentists regularly for cleanings and exams and paying attention to any changes that you notice in your mouth or your jaw, sometimes it means having different kinds of procedures or treatments.
 Not all of these are bad, of course, and some are quite common—common enough that many individuals have also experienced them.
 Braces, for example, are one of the most common orthodontic treatments around, and many individuals get them.
 If you think you might need braces, Dr. Kelly can offer you expert care to ensure that the process is a smooth one.

 What Are Braces, and Why Might I Need Them?